agnesoft/adb/documentation/design_specification_query.md

 ### Parser

 Parser translates the IDL into flat AST with no additional information.
-It performs syntax checking such as whether the type of the JSON token following another is validin the IDL context, whether given construct evaluates into something known etc. It also breaks down function expressions detecting their types and other basic information.
+It performs syntax checking such as whether the type of the JSON token following another is valid in the IDL context, whether given construct evaluates into something known etc. It also breaks down function expressions detecting their types and other basic information.

 ### Analyzer

-The AST is then passed over to the Analyzer that validates whether all referenced types are declared and everything makes sense by following aliases, analysing both sides of expressions in context of previous expressions etc. It also further augments the expressions with additional context information such as whether the given expression fragment references a field, an argument or is a new local variable.
+The AST is then passed over to the Analyzer that validates whether all referenced types are declared and everything makes sense by following aliases, analysing both sides of expressions in context of previous expressions, function calls, argument and type compatibility etc. It also further augments the expressions with additional context information such as whether the given expression fragment references a field, an argument or is a new local variable, adds information about underlying (real) types etc.

 ### Serializer

-The AST is then passed over to the Serializer that augments the existing types with the (de)serialization functions.
+The AST is then passed over to the Serializer that adds (de)serialization functions for all native and custom types.
 They provide common AST representation of the code that produces the same binary data from any supported language.
 Individual types assume following serialization rules and layouts:

 #### byte